jackjohn684/startup/README.md

 WebSocket- When someone’s win ratio changes, it will broadcast it to all the other users in the leaderboard.
 React- Application ported to use the React web framework.

+Startup HTML
+I deployed the simon files to my website and I changed a couple things.
+I added a new page called "yee", and I added a link to it in all of the other pages.
+The page, "yee" has a bit of text and a lot of buttons in it.